Your Profile

 Code of Conduct

-One Toggl and Toggl Hire are sharing a Slack Workspace.
+Track, Plan, Hire and Work are sharing a Slack Workspace.

 Communication Etiquette

-- At the same time, you should respond to all messages the soonest you can.
+- Unblocking Teammates: At the same time, you should respond to all messages the soon as you can.
 RESPECT others and don't let them wait for too long for your answer.
 The maximum reasonable time to respond to someone is 24h during workdays.

 - Example of a good vacation status message

-- Use TLDR for longer messages and announcements.
+- Use TLDR: For longer messages, use TLDR summaries to keep communication efficient.
 See more about how to use TLDRs here.

-- Always adapt your communication to the readers.
-Find more details on how to do it here.
+- Adapt Communication: Tailor your messages to your audience.
+Find more details on how to do it at How We Communicate Internally

-- Avoid cross-posting if possible by targeting your communication properly.
+- Avoid cross-posting unless necessary.
 If you do cross-post to multiple channels, tailor your message based on your audience in each place and always link to the original message.

 - Private messages are private.
 Do not share them with others, even in Toggl, without the permission of everyone involved.